 People who have severe cases of PCP are treated in a hospital with IV medicine.
-The medicine is put into the vein through a tube.
-As they get better, or if the illness was mild to begin with, medicine can be taken in pill form.
+The medicine is put into a vein through a tube.
+As people get better, or if the illness was mild to begin with, the medicine can be taken in as a pill.
 If you can’t take TMP-SMX, or don’t get better quickly with it, you can take other medicines or combinations of medicines.

 Living with PCP

-Recent studies have shown that a strong immune system should protect you from PCP.
-But if you also have conditions that would make you more likely to get PCP, talk to your doctor about medicines that could lower your risk for getting PCP.
+If you have conditions that would make you more likely to get PCP, talk to your doctor about medicines that could lower your risk for getting PCP.

-If you have already had PCP, you can get it again.
+If you’ve already had PCP, you can get it again.
 Taking TMP-SMX can prevent second infections with PCP.